swpnit82/OpenSea/nft-contracts-master/README.md

 ADDRESS=

-2. Check and change truffle-config.js
+2. Check and change truffle-config.js with your details

 3. First run